njsmith/posy/pybi/README.md

 `bin/python3.X`.
 Is that important to preserve?
-It wouldn't be a huge deal to allow symlinks in the zip files, but most zip libraries (including Python's) don't support them by default, so if we want them to work then we'll probably need to say so.
+It wouldn't be a huge deal to allow symlinks in the zip files, but most zip libraries (including Python's) don't support them by default, so if we want them to work then we'll need to say that explicitly.

 Should we say anything about other tools installed by default, like e.g. pip?
 In general it's kind of up to the pybi builder what they